November 10, 2025 Panchang: Precise Tithi Timings from Panchami to Sashti (Krishna Paksha)

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Krishna Paksha Panchami lasts until 8:02 AM.
-From 8:02 AM onward, Krishna Paksha Sashti prevails in most regions.
+On November 10, 2025, Krishna Paksha Panchami is observed until 8:02 AM.
+After 8:02 AM, Krishna Paksha Sashti prevails in most regions according to the Panchang.

-The post suggests simple practices like brief japa or paath, quiet meditation, seva, and mindful study.
-These activities align with the calm cadence of the waning moon and promote inner balance.
+The post suggests simple, steady practices such as brief japa or paath, quiet meditation, seva, and mindful study.
+These align with the calm cadence of the dark fortnight and support inner balance.